-FOR SCHOOL COUNSELING APPLICANTS: The Illinois State Board of Education (ISBE) also requires additional entrance requirements for the School Counseling options (BOTH DEGREE SEEKING AND CERTIFICATION/LICENSURE ONLY).
-For details and instructions on this admission requirement please open the following document: Basic Skills Test Instructions
+FOR SCHOOL COUNSELING APPLICANTS: The Illinois State Board of Education (ISBE) also requires additional entrance requirements for the School Counseling options (BOTH DEGREE SEEKING AND LICENSURE ONLY).
+For details and instructions on this application/admission requirement please open the following documents: Basic Skills Test Instructions and ELIS Account Creation

 All application materials (both online and mailed) must be received by the Department of Counselor Education by the following deadlines:

 - September 1 for consideration to be invited for screening held during fall semester for possible Spring admission.